-"Small Forest" is the meaning of this city as it has several green areas such as the Municipal Forest donated in 1935 by the Ross family to the municipality.
-One of the most visited is the Ross Park, created in 1885, which has spaces with large meadows where centenarian palms are preserved, and recreational activities are developed for all ages.
-In its interior is the Agustín Ross Cultural Center, built at the end of the 19th century and declared a National Monument in 1988, being nowadays used as a Center of Culture and Arts having various shows for all kind of spectators.
+Pichilemu means "Small Forest", and this city has several green areas.
+One of the busiest forests is the Ross Park, it was created in 1885 and has wide meadows where centuries-old palm trees are preserved, developing recreational activities for all ages in the place.
+Inside is the Agustín Ross Cultural Center, built at the end of the 19th century and declared a National Monument in 1988.

-Its urban area invites you to visit the Arturo Prat square, which has an esplanade that has favored the development of outdoor cultural events, counting in its green areas with different native species of the zone.
-There is also the former railway station building dating from 1925, built of wood and declared a National Monument in 1994.
+Its urban area invites you to visit the Plaza Arturo Prat, which has an esplanade that has favored the development of outdoor cultural events, counting in its green areas with different native species of the area.
+In addition, there is the building of the old railway station dating from 1925, built of wood and which was declared a National Monument in 1994.

-Towards the rural sector the salt of the coast is extracted, finding “Las Salinas” (high hills of salt in conical form) that extend approximately by 8 kms, between the sectors of Cáhuil, Barrancas and the Villa.
-There are also water mills, which although they have quite rudimentary techniques, are still used today and are located in the sector Pañul and Rodeíllo.
-You can also visit the Museum of the Rural Child, which has a large collection of instruments that were manufactured by the first inhabitants of the area and where part of the work of the first Chilean Cardinal of the Catholic Church, José María Caro, is rebuilt.
+Towards the rural sector, coastal salt is extracted, finding “Las Salinas” (high salt hills in a conical shape) that extend for approximately 8 km, between the sectors of Cáhuil, Barrancas and La Villa.
+There are also the Water Mills, which, although they have fairly rudimentary techniques, are still used today and are located in the Pañul and Rodeillo sector.
+You can also visit the Rural Children's Museum, which has a large collection of instruments that were made by the first inhabitants of the area.

-Throughout the year you can find different celebrations and typical festivities such as threshing with loose mare that takes place in the rural area, the pichilemina week in February, the salt festival celebrated in the town of Barrancas, the party of the cochayuyo, the Rural costumbrista party, the ceremonial of surf, among others.
-The Mediterranean climate with a prolonged dry season facilitates the formation of sclerophyllous forest, with annual temperatures ranging between 12 ° and 15 °.
+Throughout the year you can find different celebrations and typical festivities such as La Trilla a Yegua Suelta that takes place in the rural area, the Pichilemina week in February, the Salt Festival held in the town of Barrancas, the cochayuyo festival, the rural folk festival, the surfing ceremony, among others.